ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 As leaders we are generally a bit (*cough*) outspoken.
 We get excited, we want to share, we want to motivate someone with our eloquent points of wisdom and insight.
 Avoid this.
 Instead, [ask questions](https://blog.knowyourcompany.com/the-9-questions-that-uncover-the-most-surprising-insights-from-employees-364a63a01286).
 Listen.
 Take notes.
 Take the time - and put in the effort - to learn more about the person you are working with and supporting.

 ## Don't cancel and avoid rescheduling
-1-1 meetings are important.
+One-on-one meetings are important.
 Rescheduling meetings as a manager can be frustrating to your direct report as it impacts their day and can also impact morale and motivation.

 Have you ever had a performance review or an important meeting that was rescheduled by your boss?
 Have you ever had something important to bring up, something that you wanted to discuss during a meeting that was shifted to another day or cancelled?
 How did it feel?
 Not so good, right?
 We have all had that happen and must avoid moving meetings, especially 1-1s.